joakim/kay/ideas.md

 ## State

 The fields of cells are read-only by default.
 A field points to either a cell (by reference) or an immutable value type.
+(Value types are [autoboxed](https://en.wikipedia.org/wiki/Object_type_%28object-oriented_programming%29#Autoboxing) to their corresponding _value_ cell when used a recipient of a message.)

 Mutable state may be implemented like Clojure's [atoms](https://clojure.org/reference/atoms) – a reference type (cell) wrapping an immutable value type, with [behaviors for replacing](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/swap!) the current value with a new one.
-This does add a level of indirection, having a performance and memory penalty, but it enables the management and even sharing of state in a controlled way.
+This does add a level of indirection, having some performance and memory penalty, but it enables the management and even sharing of state in a controlled way.
 Reads should still be fast.
-As a bonus, it enables reactivity and validation.
+As a bonus, it enables reactivity, validation and metadata.

-Having both _object_ cells and _value_ cells holding immutable values, allows one to reason about code in an intuitive way.
-An object cell is a "concrete" thing with reference semantics and internal state.
-Those fields may hold "abstract" immutable values (like numbers, booleans, strings, dates, collections, etc).
-The challenge lies in uniting the two worlds ("concrete" and "abstract") in a way that makes sense intuitively and enables the expression of advanced programs, with state managed safely over time.
+The uncoupling of _entities_ and _values_, as opposed to "everything is an object", may actually be helpful when reasoning about code.
+An object cell is a "concrete" thing with reference semantics, behaviors and internal state.
+Its fields can hold "abstract" things with value semantics (numbers, booleans, strings, dates, collections, etc).
+Although they are in fact immutable, they may be replaced over time.
+"Concrete" entities containing "abstract" values.

+The challenge lies in uniting those two worlds ("concrete" and "abstract") in a way that makes sense intuitively while enabling the expression of advanced programs, with state managed safely over time.

 ### Time